 The opening lines of the game speak many truths.
 Not only are Abe and his friends enslaved to the glutinous Glukkons but it also shows the degree of unpleasantness that Rupture Farms is.

-Symbolism: There is a saying I go by when advocating my animal rights: “There is nothing like having someone do everything for you, especially when you don’t have to pay them.
+Symbolism: “There is nothing like having someone do everything for you, especially when you don’t have to pay them.
 By the way, it’s called slavery.
 Too bad it’s illegal.”
 Sarcasm obviously, but the moral here is that good things are never good at the expense of another’s life.
 Fast fashion and getting all the clothes you’ve ever wanted as an example, is made possible most of the time using lawless child labour.
-Sure you have all the clothes you want at the cost of nothing but a child’s life.
+Sure you have all the clothes you want at the cost of nothing but a child’s freedom.

 As the franchise progressed there was even more animal exploitation running amuck in the land of Oddworld.
 The Glukkons were bad enough, but then came along the science-driven race the Vykkers from the game Munch’s Oddysee, a grotesquely shaped creature with appropriately shaped needle-like limbs.